pelavarre/less-beeps/README.md

 > ⚪ ⚫ 🔴 🔵 🟠 🟡 🟢 🟣 🟤 <br>
 > ⬛ ⬜ 🟥 🟦 🟧 🟨 🟩 🟪 🟫 <br>

-These wide characters (2 Terminal Columns each) come across as lots more square.
+These wide characters (2 Terminal Columns each) come across as lots more circular and square.
 They give these games a look that's much more the look of a real board game, not so much the look of early computing that you get by trying to draw with only thin characters